Conquering the Hills: Proven Up‑and‑Downhill Workouts to Boost Your Race Performance

 Aim to keep the uphill effort in Zone 3 and let the real‑time cues guide you.
 Over the next three weeks, increase each uphill interval by 30 seconds or add a fifth repetition – the adaptive nature of the plan will keep you progressing without overreaching.

-Happy running – and if you want to put this into practice, give the progressive hill session a go this weekend.
-Feel the climb, enjoy the descent, and let the personalised zones do the heavy lifting for you. 🌄🏃♀️
+Go ahead and give this progressive hill session a try this weekend.
+Feel the climb, enjoy the descent, and let the personalised zones do the heavy lifting for you. 🌄♀

 References